VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 ### "Can you describe a situation at work where you were particularly proud of what you accomplished?"

-This question helps lighten the mood and bring positivity into a tense process.
+This question helps lighten the mood and bring positivity into an otherwise tense process.
 It gives candidates a chance to brag a little but in a way that lends value to you.
 You can glean if your own business offers the kinds of opportunities for joy the candidates want to experience, and you can again get some detail into their experience, expertise, and potential for growth.